powerman/Narada/README.md

 - `doc/ChangeLog`

-    Project's change log, in standard format. `narada-release` will ask you to enter changes using $EDITOR and then automatically insert/update line with date/version.
+    Project's change log, in standard format. `narada-release-1` will ask you to enter changes using $EDITOR and then automatically insert/update line with date/version.

 - `doc/ChangeLog.*`

-    Change logs of installed addons.
+    Change logs of installed add-ons.

 - `var/patch/`

-    Contains all project updates (patches). `narada-diff` will create new update candidate in this directory for manual review; `narada-release` will turn candidate into released update; `narada-patch` will apply updates found this this directory to project; etc.
+    Contains all project updates (patches). `narada-diff` will create new update candidate in this directory for manual review; `narada-release-1` will turn candidate into released update; `narada-patch` will apply updates found this this directory to project; etc.